 - Dr. Jackson Janes, Director, American Institute for Contemporary German Studies, Washington, D.C.

-- Hans-Ulrich Klose, Member of Parliament, Committee on Foreign Relations, Berlin
+- Hans-Ulrich Klose, Former Coordinator of German-American Cooperation, Foreign Office, Berlin

 - John Kornblum, Senior Counsellor, Noerr, Berlin

 - Dr. Charles Kupchan, Council on Foreign Relations, Washington, D.C.